 Recreate dominoes for outdoor play by making rectangles out of wood or cardboard.
 Check out a standard domino set to see how many pieces you should make and how many dots need to go on each piece.
 Players will take turns attaching their dominoes to other dominoes in the playing area by matching the number of dots.

 You can make a homemade Checkers board in your backyard using a tablecloth and some paper plates, chalk and stones, or even spray paint and frisbees.
 All you need is an 8 x 8 grid using two alternating colors and 12 checkers of each color.

 DIY Backyard Scrabble

-You can use square wood tiles, ceramic tiles, or squares of cardboard to make your own outdoor Scrabble game.
-There are 100 tiles in a game of Scrabble and each features a letter of the alphabet.
+You can use square wood tiles, ceramic tiles, or cardboard squares to make your own outdoor Scrabble game.
+There are 100 tiles in a game of Scrabble, and each features a letter of the alphabet.
 Players will take turns spelling words on the lawn using their letter tiles.
 You can even print out Scrabble score sheets to help you keep score.

 DIY Backyard Twister

 You can use chalk on your driveway or spray paint in your yard to create a giant outdoor Twister board.
 You'll need to create a 4 x 6 grid of circles.
 Each row of 6 should be a different color.
 You can recreate the spinner on a piece of cardboard.
 Players have to place their hands and feet wherever the spinner says while trying not to fall on the ground.